NobodysLackey/shelf/README.md

 ### ***Future Updates***

 - [x] ~~Allow users to search through a large database of books via external API~~
+- [ ] Identify and pull more useful info from API
+- [ ] Display book covers
 - [ ] Show a list of all users
 - [ ] Allow users to leave written reviews for books
 - [ ] Create a profile view